Conversion Rate Optimization

 Net promoter score (NPS) measures satisfaction in terms of customer loyalty.
 It classifies customers into three categories known as the promoters, passives, and detractors.
 While promoters are the ones who are most likely to turn into loyal customers, detractors do the opposite.
 Passives fall in the middle – they’re still in the evaluation phase (in terms of site likability).

-Similar to Heatmaps, click maps provide data about user interaction on a page by way of where they are clicking the most.
+Similar to heatmaps, click maps provide data about user interaction on a page by way of where they are clicking the most.

 The next step is to carefully draft your hypothesis!

 Using the information gathered in the research phase, you can now draft your hypothesis.
-At its core, a hypothesis is a proposed explanation of your research that typically comprises of 3 parts.
+At its core, a hypothesis is a proposed explanation of your research that typically comprises 3 parts.

 The best way to step forward is to run an actual test!

-Form a Hypothesis
+Form a hypothesis

 Here’s an example of a good hypothesis.

-“I believe adding social proofs on product pages will result in 5% more add-to-carts because it instills confidence about my purchasing decision.”
+“I believe adding social proofs on product pages will result in 5% more add-to carts because it instills confidence about my purchasing decision.”

 Based on this hypothesis, you make the necessary changes on your product pages.
 These new pages are known as variations.
 The primary objective of the test will check whether or not the new variation would get better conversions.